 - Phonics program supports decoding skills in reading

-- Repetition and dictation exercises develop writing fluency
+- Repetition, free-writing, and dictation exercises develop writing fluency

 Self-Esteem, Motivation and Confidence

 - Can enhance self-esteem for individuals with a history of educational failure

 - TTRS is appropriate as a typing course for children (6-7+) and adults who wish to learn the skill of keyboarding.
 It is part of the National Curriculum for Schools and Colleges.

 Computer Keyboard Skills

 - Keys introduced sequentially following a phonics program

 - Small, incremental steps delivered at the pace of the learner

 - Multi-sensory learning - students see, hear and type each word

 - Structured wordlists based on the book 'Alpha to Omega'